Update for Parents:

 Drop off and Pick up:

 We will be continuing with our socially distanced one way method when dropping pupils off for the remainder of the Autumn Term.
-Please ensure that you drop off and pick up at the correct time.
+In the Spring Term our usual drop off procedures will followed (08:30 am - 09:00 am soft start).
+The one way system will remain in place.

 Two year groups will use the playground at play time.
 However, there will orange cones down the centre so that pupils from both classes do not mix.